lauraserrar/NeoantigenPrediction_Pipeline/README.md

 Contains all the outputs of the pipeline per patient.
 	- Final folder contains the Additional Supplementary Tables with the final outputs of the pipeline.

-##Requirements
+## Requirements

 In order to run the pipeline additional files are needed.
-- List of patients
+- List of patients, must be saved in the general folder
-- List of samples (per each patient)
+- List of samples (per each patient), must be saved in the patient folder
-- List of tumour sample (per each patient)
+- List of tumour sample (per each patient)must be saved in the patient folder
-- List of normal sample (per each patient)
+- List of normal sample (per each patient)must be saved in the patient folder
-- List of chromosomes (be careful if X or Y needed)
+- List of chromosomes (be careful if X or Y needed) must in saved at the general folder

 ## About this repository